davidstutz/user-biography/README.md

 **Work in progress.**

+## Installation

+In `wp-content/plugins`, create a new folder `user-biography` and put all files within this repository in this folder.
+In the backend, go to "Plugins" -> "Installed Plugins" and activate "User Biography".

 ## Usage

 After activating the plugin, navigate to "Users" > "Your Profile".
 Below "About Yourself" you will find an additional section "Biography":